 Interested in Breton music?
 Cedric Moign in Brittany has been in touch: ‘Here is the link to download the video clip of a trio playing some Breton tunes.
 Nicolas Burel is the bombarde player and studies with Christophe Pervès, and Tristan Jarry is the piper.

 ‘He studies the pipes with me.
 Both are students in the traditional music department of the Conservatoire in Brest.
 I accompany them on biniou on that day.
-This was taken last Saturday at our school auditorium:

 ‘Tristan plays a set of pipes with B drones and the chanter has no low G but a low F instead.

 ‘It’s the same instrument that is used by Bagad Kemper and Cap Caval and many others.
 Very useful to play our modal music and particularly tunes in the mode of A.